petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 Probably not.
 Irreproducible does not mean irreplicable, but it certainly makes things much harder.

+As a side note,
+similar arguments could be used to support eliminating research proposals.
+Instead, simply fund innovative and capable scientists and let them figure out what's important to discover.

 CR via GitHub Actions CI with Calkit...
 This gives you an "objective" machine on which to run your pipeline.